USDA program keeps extra COVID-era money for fruits, veggies

 The revisions would make permanent payments authorized by Congress during the COVID-19 pandemic that increased vouchers for fruits and vegetables to $25 a month for children ages 1 to 5 and to $49 a month for breastfeeding women.

-“This increase in fruits and vegetables has really made it attractive for families to have their children in the program longer,” said Geraldine Henchy, director of the nonprofit Food Research and Action center, who applauded the changes.
+“This increase in fruits and vegetables has really made it attractive for families to have their children in the program longer,” said Geraldine Henchy, director of nutrition policy for the nonprofit Food Research & Action Center, who applauded the changes.
 “Kids really love fruit.”

 At the same time, the plan would reduce the amounts of some foods, for example reducing or eliminating juice allowed for some recipients.
 It also reduces the amount of milk and cheese covered under the program, a move that drew immediate criticism from the dairy industry.

-Note: This story has been corrected to fix Geraldine Henchy’s title.
-She is the director of nutrition policy for the Food Research & Action Center, not the director of the center.